Neshama1/qt6book/docs/ch04-qmlstart/qml-syntax.md

 # QML Syntax

 QML is a declarative language used to describe how objects relate to each other.
-QtQuick is a framework built on QML for building the user interface of your application.
+QtQuick is a framework built on QML for buidling the user interface of your application.
 It breaks down the user interface into smaller elements, which can be combined into components.
 QtQuick describes the look and the behavior of these user interface elements.
 This user interface description can be enriched with JavaScript code to provide simple but also more complex logic.
 In this perspective, it follows the HTML-JavaScript pattern but QML and QtQuick are designed from the ground up to describe user interfaces, not text-documents.

 In its simplest form, QtQuick lets you create a hierarchy of elements.
 Child elements inherit the coordinate system from the parent.
 An `x,y` coordinate is always relative to the parent.